 Summarised here are a number of research reports, briefings and multi-media evidence that demonstrate the impact of the local programme on young students, schools and colleges.

-The Aimhigher evaluation strategy outlines the approach and outcomes that the partnership will employ to establish the impact of the NCOP programme including ‘what works’ and in what contexts.
-The strategy was recently reviewed by CFE Research and was rated as outstanding with no areas for improvement.
+The Aimhigher evaluation plan outlines the approach and outcomes that the partnership will employ to establish the impact of the NCOP programme including ‘what works’ and in what contexts.
+The plan was recently reviewed by the Office for Students and rated as excellent and as representing sector leading practice.
+The plan has been shared widely across the sector.

-The strategy outlines how the partnership is employing a quasi-experiment approach to evaluate the impact of the scheme by comparing outcomes of learners that have (intervention group) and have not (comparison group) engaged.
+The plan outlines how the partnership is triangulating both quantitative and qualitative approaches.
+This includes employing a quasi-experiment approach to evaluate the impact of the scheme by comparing outcomes of learners that have (intervention group) and have not (comparison group) engaged.
 The methodology employs a matched group design and addresses many of the gaps in previous research, such as lack of comparison groups / controls and poor sampling methods.